wri/charm-global-level/README.md

 ## Download

 Download and prepare the scripts and data files in your computer.
-Create a new model folder in your computer (default model folder name is **CHARM_STAND**, but you can make your own one).
+Create a new model folder in your computer (default model folder name is **charm-regional-level**, but you can make your own one).
 Copy all the necessary files to this folder so that it includes:

-- Driver_stand.py
-- Global_stand.py
-- Plantation.py
-- Secondary_conversion.py
-- Secondary_regrowth.py
-- Pasture_zero_counterfactual.py
-- Pasture_with_counterfactual.py
-- CHarM.xlsx
 - requirements.txt
 - README.md

+./src/models/
+- Driver.py
+- Global_by_country.py
+- Plantation_counterfactual_secondary_plantation_age_scenario.py
+- Secondary_conversion_scenario.py
+- Secondary_regrowth_scnenario.py
+- Land_area_calculator.py

+./data/processed/
+- CHARM.xlsx

 ## Installation